PE5I/cs-course-projects/Attendance-Application/README.md

 # Attendance-Application
-Programming assignment from CPTS_122.
+Programming assignment from CPTS_122, fall semester 2017.
 A commandline application that stores and records student attendance.

 This is a copy of the project before it was completed, so some functions and class methods are not finished.